 1. Describe your plans for this internship. (i.e. What specifically will the intern be doing?)

-These program responsibilities will include: plan and manage a week long Cloverbud Day Camp for youth ages 5-8 under the direction of the 4‑H agent; assist with various tasks related to Clarke-Warren 4-H Junior Camp at the NOVA 4‑H Center, including but not limited to, room assignments, class supply organization, name tags, and teen counselor trainings and events.
+These program responsibilities will include: assist with various tasks related to Clarke- Warren 4-H Junior Camp at the NOVA 4-H Center, including but not limited to, room assignments, class supply organization, name tags, and teen counselor training and events.